Shunkōsai Hokushū (春好斎北洲) (artist ca 1808 – 1832)

 Victoria & Albert Museum

 Museum of Fine Arts, Boston

 Hankyu Culture Foundation There are five prints in this series.

 Roger Keyes wrote: "To avenge his public defeat by the fencing master Ichimisai, Kyōguku no Takumi murders him.
 One of Ichimisai's daughters is also killed when she encounters Takumi; but Osono, the elder daughter, and her fiancé, Keyamura Rokusuke, who was Ichimisai's prize pupil, track Takumi down and accomplish their revenge."

 This is one of three prints dealing with the same play.
 Jan van Doesburg in his Ōsaka Kagami 大阪鏡, p.
 56, says: "The centre sheet is the most dramatic of the three, with Utaemon's mie, or fixed pose, here accentuated by the use of small areas of saturated colours and a relatively large area of plain black."

 "Appearing in a bust portrait on a circular fan, Nakamura Utaemon III casts a menacing glare as the villain Kyōguku no Takumi, who murder the fencing master Ichimisai after the master defeats him.
 Ichimisai's death is avenged by his elder daughter, Osono, and her fiancé, Keyamura Rokusuke, a disciple of Ichimisai.
 Utaemon III, a superstar of the Osaka stage, played all three roles at he Kado theater in a tour de force of acting skill as he sought to mark his retirement from acting in the third month of 1825.
 He did not retire after all, but continued to act until his death in 1838.

-[The italics in the text above are our own.]
+[The bold type in the text above are our own choice.]

 1) In Ōsaka Kagami 大阪鏡 by Jan van Doesburg, p.
 56.